MINDoSOFT/edges/readme.txt

 ###################################################################

-4. Getting Started.
+5. Getting Started.

  - Make sure to carefully follow the installation instructions above.
  - Please see "edgesDemo.m", "edgeBoxesDemo" and "spDemo.m" to run demos and get basic usage information.
+ - Please see "edgesRgbdDemo.m" for RGBD usage.
  - For a detailed list of functionality see "Contents.m".

 ###################################################################

-5. History.
+6. History.

 Version NEW
  - now hosting on github (https://github.com/pdollar/edges)